lxuan2/CellTrack_GUI/README.md

 ## Prerequisite for running the app

 1. Install `K-Lite_Codec`:
-    Since the player in the app does not contain a decoder, you may have to install K-Lite_Codec.
-It is probably not necessary, if you already have other decoder on your computer.
+    Since the player in the app does not contain a decoder, you may have to install `K-Lite_Codec`.` It is probably not necessary, if you already have other decoder on your computer.

-    K-Lite_Codec_Pack_1508_Basic.exe has been included in release `others.zip`.
-Note that for installation preference you need to choose Movies & TV app.
+    `K-Lite_Codec_Pack_1508_Basic.exe` has been included in release `others.zip`.
+Note that for installation preference you need to choose `Movies & TV app`.
 The image, `intstallNote.PNG`, shows this in release `others.zip`.
-2. Install `python 3.7`:
+2. Install `python 3.7` and `opencv-python` package:
     Download `python 3.7` installer from [www.python.org](https://www.python.org) based on your computer system.
-On Windows make sure that you select `Add to PATH` and `Disable path length limit`.
+On Windows, make sure that you select `Add to PATH` and `Disable path length limit`.
 After installation, please reboot the computer.
+    In terminal, install opencv by `pip3 install opencv-python`.

 ## General Interface for communicating with CellTrack_GUI
 I have serveral assumptions about what you have:
     1. A python script
     2. Serval parameters that you want to pass it to your python script.
-    3. Use print() function to return results.
+    3. Use `print()` function to return results.
 (The app reads results line by line.)

 In following paragraphs, I explain above assumptions in order.
 1. A python script : The python environment is based on the system python 3 environment.
                                 Therefore, please install the opencv or other packages in system level.
 2. Serval parameters that you want to pass it to your python script:
     The good thing about this GUI is that you can customize the parameters that you want to pass.
-    In the userData.json, define your parameters ( or parameter set) in the "Template" Object with type string or double.
+    In the `userData.json`, define your parameters ( or parameter set) in the `Template` Object with type string or double.
-    Later you can instance the parameter set for each video as an object in "HiddenVariable" array.
+    Later you can instance the parameter set for each video as an object in `HiddenVariable` array.
 Here is an example.

-Assume you want to pass "maxSize" and "minSize" to your python script.
+Assume you want to pass `maxSize` and `minSize` to your python script.
 For step 1, you define
 ```
 "Template": {